iperov/DeepFaceLive/doc/user_faq/user_faq.md

 Gather 5000+ samples of your face with various conditions using webcam which will be used for Live.
 The conditions are as follows: different lighting, different facial expressions, head direction, eyes direction, being far or closer to the camera, etc. Sort faceset by best to 2000.

+Here public storage https://disk.yandex.ru/d/7i5XTKIKVg5UUg with facesets and models.

+> Using pretrained "RTT model 224.zip" from public storage (see above)

+Make a backup before every stage !

+1. place RTM WF Faceset from public storage (see above) to workspace/data_dst/aligned

+2. place your celeb to workspace/data_src/aligned

+3. do not change settings.
+Train +500.000

+4. replace dst faceset with your faceset in workspace/data_dst/aligned

+5. continue train +500.000

+6. random_warp:OFF, train +500.000

+7. GAN 0.1 power, patch size 28, gan_dims:32.
+Train until the src loss value has not increased in the last 12 hours.

+8. finalize model by disabling masked training for 100-200 (not thousand) iterations.

-> Using SAEHD model.
+> Using SAEHD model from scratch.

-res:224, WF, archi:liae-udt, ae_dims:512, e_dims:64, d_dims:64, d_mask_dims:32, eyes_mouth_prio:Y, blur_out_mask:Y, uniform_yaw:Y, lr_dropout:Y, random_hsv_power:0.1, batch:8.
+res:224, WF, archi:liae-udt, ae_dims:512, e_dims:64, d_dims:64, d_mask_dims:32, eyes_mouth_prio:Y, blur_out_mask:Y, uniform_yaw:Y, lr_dropout:Y, batch:8.
 Others by default.

 Make a backup before every stage !

+1. place RTM WF Faceset from public storage (see above) to workspace/data_dst/aligned

+2. place your celeb to workspace/data_src/aligned

-1) train +500.000 with RTM WF faceset from the torrent as dst, deleting inter_AB.npy every 100k (save, delete, continue run)
+3. train +500.000 deleting inter_AB.npy every 100.000 (save, delete, continue run)

-2) train +500.000
+4. train +500.000

-3) place your faceset to dst
+5. place your faceset to workspace/data_dst/aligned

-4) do not delete anything, continue train +500.000
+6. do not delete anything, continue train +500.000

-5) random_warp:OFF, train +500.000
+7. random_warp:OFF, train +500.000

-6) enable gan 0.1 gan_dims:32, train +300.000
+8. GAN 0.1 power, gan_dims:32, Train until the src loss value has not increased in the last 12 hours.

+9. finalize model by disabling masked training for 100-200 (not thousand) iterations.

-7. export the model in .dfm format for use in DeepFaceLive.
+10. export the model in .dfm format for use in DeepFaceLive.
 You can also try ordering a deepfake model from someone in Discord or forum.

 </td></tr>
 <tr><td colspan=2 align="center">

-## I want to train ready-to-use face model to swap any face to celebrity.
+## I want to train ready-to-use face model to swap any face to celebrity, same as public face model.
 What I need to do?

 </td></tr>
 <tr><td colspan=2 align="left">